danigrande/ai-product-strategy/02-the-moat/data-flywheel.md

 **The "personalized breaking news" feature is aspirational, not in the codebase.**

-The RSS feed (`rssFeedService.js`) searches for a hardcoded list of `worldCupKeywords` (`config.js:92-100`: 'mundial', 'world cup', 'fifa', 'selección', 'gol', 'lesión', 'favorito', etc.).
+The RSS feed searches for a hardcoded list of `worldCupKeywords` ('mundial', 'world cup', 'fifa', 'selección', 'gol', 'lesión', 'favorito', etc.).
 It does not:
 - Read group chat data to identify which specific teams/users care about
 - Dynamically update its keyword filters based on group conversations
 - Send targeted news to Group A about Argentina because they talk about Argentina